Get Free Solar Panel Quotes

 • Concentrator Photovoltaics (CPV): 35-50% efficient.
 Sunlight is concentrated with curved mirrors or lenses, which leads to a high output.
 Unfortunately, these panels are typically only available for large-scale commercial projects

-• Bifacial: 10-30% more efficient than regular solar panels, they generates electricity on both its front and rear surfaces
+• Bifacial: 10-30% more efficient than regular solar panels, they generate electricity on both their front and rear surfaces

 High output solar panels